Frequently Asked Questions (FAQs)

 What is "The Children of the Wheel" series and what tarot decks are part of it?

 Thank you for asking!
-Soon after I first created The Children of Litha, I had this idea for creating a different tarot deck for each of the four pagan sabbats that land on an equinox or a solstice (Ostara, Litha, Mabon, Yule) collectively known as The Children of the Wheel series.
-They would all have different themes (more on that in a minute) but the same back design, edging, and finish so that they could be interchangeable.
-My thinking was that if, say, you didn't like the 3 of swords in The Children of Litha deck (which is hard for some to stomach), then you might prefer to swap the 3 of swords from the Children of Ostara...or Mabon...or Yule decks.
+When I first created The Children of Litha, I had this idea for creating a different tarot deck for each of the four pagan sabbats that land on an equinox or a solstice (Ostara, Litha, Mabon, Yule, and later, 4 oracle decks that represent the four other cross-quarter sabbats) collectively known as The Children of the Wheel series.
+They would all have different themes (more on that in a minute) but the same card back design, edging, and finish so that they could be interchangeable.
+My thinking was that if, say, you didn't like the 3 of swords in The Children of Litha deck, then you might prefer to swap the 3 of swords from the Children of Ostara...or Mabon...or Yule decks.
 In this way, you could create a fully customized deck to suit your preferences.

 Themes are:

-• Litha - Animals, Humans, and Animal/Human hybrids
+• Litha - (Tarot) Animals, Humans, and Animal/Human hybrids

-• Ostara - Plants, Humans, and Plant/Human hybrids
+• Ostara - (Tarot) Plants, Humans, and Plant/Human hybrids (fae, fairy, Dryad, etc)

-• Mabon - The "underworld" of decay with human skulls and other "as below" creatures and artifacts
+• Mabon - (Tarot) Bones.
+The "underworld" of decay--featuring bones, fungi, insects, other "as below" creatures and artifacts